Privacy notice

 • perform data linkages with external data sets such as ONS to better understand economic drivers and to improve our products and services.

+These activities may be done manually but we also use automated machine learning tools to be as accurate as we can.
 We would never make a purely automated decision concerning you and we have suitable checks in place to ensure outcomes are fair and in line with your interests.

 We will rely on the following legal bases to process your information